cschlick/phenix_fragments/README.md

 # Phenix Fragments
-A toolbox for working with molecular fragments and generating chemical restraints within the CCTBX/Phenix framework
+An experimental toolbox for working with molecular fragments and generating chemical restraints for the Phenix project

 # Installation